EE:MINDSET ○ 6 min read

 The Essential Element

 Guess what?
 You’re already doing the right thing.
 If you’re researching health myths and myths about women’s health and fitness, you’re informing yourself, and that’s a big part of being healthy.
-Learning about your health and taking steps to do it right is a great start on the road to a healthier life full of better choices.
+Learning about your health and taking steps to do it right is a great start on the road to a life full of healthy choices.

 When it comes to women’s health care, make sure you feel your doctor is considering your unique needs, not just as a woman but as an individual.
 As far as nutrition goes, plan on eating based on your size, health goals, and specific nutritional needs.